lsankar4033/tenderfeud/README.md

 some default minimum, but we could also make this set-able by the poll creator.

 ## Open questions
+- is it easy to set up lotionjs w/tendermint node?
+- how are genesis validators/initial coins set up?
 - how do we set up the 'testnet'?
 - what's the right setting of parameters (payouts, etc.) that incentivize good behaviour?